 Just in case you were confused, the e-mail from what you thought was some travel agency trying to get you to take a tour of the Great Lakes is actually not a travel agency.

 Nope, in fact, My Great Lakes, or technically the “Great Lakes Higher Education Corporation,” happens to be one of the biggest student loan servicing companies out there.

-Managing some where in the neighborhood of 250 billion in student loans according to their website, Great Lakes is one of the “Big 5” when it comes to servicing student loans (See the Full List of Student Loan Companies here)
+Managing somewhere in the neighborhood of 250 billion in student loans according to their website, Great Lakes is one of the “Big 7” when it comes to servicing student loans (See the Full List of Student Loan Companies here)

-However, while this it not a visit to the Great Lakes, today in this full review of My Great Lakes, you will learn what all borrowers should know about including:
+However, while this it not a visit to the Great Lakes, today in this full review of Great Lakes Student Loans, you will learn what all borrowers should know including:

 - What student loan servicers do

-- How to login and navigate My Great Lakes accounts
+- How to log in and navigate your My Great Lakes accounts

 - Making Payments

 - Other options for student loans